 Sparks will fly, but the particulate generated by the vapourization of metal may be harmful to your health.
-These metal vapours quickly condense, oxidize and form feathery aggregate particles that can be inhaled when not wearing appropriate respiratory protection.
+These metal vapours quickly condense, oxidize and form feathery aggregate particles that can be inhaled when workers are not wearing appropriate respiratory protection.

-Hexavalent Chromium is found in many steel welding electrodes and wires.
-The welding processes using flux shielding produce a higher ratio of Hexavalent Chromium (Cr+6).
+Hexavalent chromium is found in many steel welding electrodes and wires.
+The welding processes using flux shielding produce a higher ratio of hexavalent chromium (Cr+6).
 Over exposure to this type of Chromium may result in: